hollypacey/OxfordCMPP/README.md

 OR you can download it directly from here: https://atlas-opendata.web.cern.ch/Legacy13TeV/   GamGam.zip has everything.

-# Launching a Jupyter notebook
+# Launching a Jupyter notebook remotely
 We want to run Jupyter remotely on pplxint but open the notebook in a browser on our laptop.

 ### From a linux machine: